Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Methodology

-For speedup tests, we use 32,000 shots across benchmarks.
-We ensure that the number of shots is sufficient for the noisy quantum circuits with 6 to 25 qubits used in our evaluations.
-Additionally, we perform sensitivity tests that vary the number of shots and examine the accuracy and speedups of \qtree.
-For the two sensitivity tests on the accuracy, we reduce the number of shots to 1000 and 3200 respectively to amplify the effect of noise.
+\textbf{1.
+Number of Shots:} We use 32,000 shots across various benchmarks, ensuring adequacy for the noisy quantum circuits with 6 to 25 qubits.
+Additionally, we conduct sensitivity tests by varying the number of shots to assess \qtree's accuracy and speedup.
+We perform two tests with reduced shot counts of 1000 and 3200 to magnify the noise impact.